philipf/rate-my-kb/docs/prompt_plan.md

 Use Viper to load this YAML configuration from a file.
 Include error handling for missing or invalid configuration files.
 Also, add unit tests that verify configuration loading, defaults being applied, and proper error reporting.
 End the prompt by wiring this configuration module so that it can be imported by other modules.

-Refer to todo.md and make sure thiss step has been validated.
+Refer to todo.md and make sure thiss step has been validated and update it  doc as the final step.
 ```

 ---